March 6, 2014 11:09 PM

 Firstly, although the spec required the server address be hard-wired into the client, he made it sneakily overridable by a config string (handy for debugging).

 Secondly, he didn't put a limit on the size of the <session> tag we used to identify sessions.
-Back when we built the system, my server tracked sessions with a thirty-six character GUID; nowadays we've all got a bit more bandwidth - so why not just send the entire session itself?
+When we built the system, my server tracked sessions with a GUID; nowadays we've all got a bit more bandwidth - so why not just send the session itself?

 So - 9½ years later - with absolutely no changes to Shim's code - we were able to quietly switch out the back end.